TriMill/cxgraph/docs/web.md

 ## Source

 Enter the program to plot into the text area.
 For more information, see [the language docs](language.md).
+The tab key can be used to add indentation - to use tab to navigate out of the text area, press escape first.
+Special characters can be inserted with a backslash followed by:
+- a digit 0-9 for a subscript
+- a lowercase or uppercase Greek letter name (eg. `alpha` or `Zeta`) for that letter in the respective case

 The Graph button compiles the program and redraws the screen.
 This must be pressed after changes are made to the program to see them.
 This can also be accomplished by pressing `Shift`+`Enter` in the text area.